Thursday, December 31, 1903

 friendly employer of May's stenography

 skills.
-Sometime in the next seven
+Some time in the next seven

-months May went with Fancher to Mt.
+months May had gone with Fancher to Mt.

 Pleasant, Michigan where his company had